eteeselink/Word_Unsuckify/README.md

 `RelativeImage` fixes this.
 Copy&paste it to your Normal.dotm, and add a button to your quick access bar.
-Run it, and you will be given a file selection dialog.
+Click the button, and you will be shown a file selection dialog.
-You must select a picture in the same directory as the document, or a subdirectory of that.
+You must select a picture in the same directory as the document, or a subdirectory of it.

 The macro will insert this picture using some tricks, so that if someone else updates the entire document (by Ctrl+A, F9),